gofynd/fdk-client-golang/documentation/PLATFORM.md

 * [Partner](#Partner) - Partner configuration apis
 * [Webhook](#Webhook) - Webhook dispatcher with retry and one event to many subscriber vice versa
 * [AuditTrail](#AuditTrail) -
+* [Logistic](#Logistic) - Logistics Configuration API's allows you to configure zone, application logistics and many more useful features.

 ----
 ----